Create a Data-Driven Subscription (SSRS Tutorial)

 Data-driven subscriptions are typically created and maintained by report server administrators.
-The steps to create data-driven subscriptions require building queries, knowledge of data sources that contain subscriber data, and elevated permissions on a report server.
+The ability to create data-driven subscriptions requires expertise in building queries, knowledge of data sources that contain subscriber data, and elevated permissions on a report server.

-The tutorial uses the Sales order report created in the tutorial Create a Basic Table Report (SSRS Tutorial) and data from the sample database AdventureWorks2014.
+The tutorial will use the report created in the tutorial Create a Basic Table Report (SSRS Tutorial) and data from AdventureWorks2012

-Your computer must have the following installed to use this tutorial:
+Your system must have the following installed to use this tutorial:

 An edition of SQL Server that supports data-driven subscriptions.
-For more information, see Editions and Features of SQL Server 2017.
+For more information, see Editions and Components of SQL Server 2012.